Aqara Hub M2 · โ˜… 4.2 Recommended Check price on Amazon →

 Yes if you have or plan to have 5 or more Aqara devices and want Apple Home integration.
 If you have fewer Aqara devices, look at the Echo Show with Zigbee or a Hue Bridge.

 M3 adds Thread border router, more memory for larger device counts, and PoE Ethernet.
-M2 is fine for under 30 Aqara devices and is $30 cheaper.
+M2 is fine for under 30 Aqara devices and the price cheaper.
 Pick M3 if you are starting fresh in 2026.

 Not as a native Matter controller.
 It bridges Aqara devices into HomeKit, which itself bridges them to Matter for some controllers.
 The cleaner Matter path is the M3 or a separate hub.